pesterhazy/cljs-spa-example/README.md

 To require NPM dependencies (including, but not limited to, React components) with great reliability, use Webpack to create an auxiliary bundle and include it in the main build via `foreign-libs`.
 For more on the rationale, see [this post](https://github.com/pesterhazy/presumably/blob/master/posts/double-bundle.md) and the [official guide](https://clojurescript.org/guides/webpack).

-### Use router5
+### Router5

-The [router5](https://github.com/router5/router5) library offers a data-centric and framework-agnostic routing system.
+The [Router5](https://github.com/router5/router5) library offers a data-centric and framework-agnostic routing system.
 In addition to being built on clean abstractions, it supports registering on-activate and on-deactivate hooks to trigger side-effects.
 A common use case is to load data when you enter a page, or to clean up resources when you leave a page.
+See [Past and future of client-side routing](https://www.youtube.com/watch?v=hblXdstrAg0) by Router5's author, Thomas Roch

 ## Code conventions